Staphylococcus/federal-eu-constitution/TITLE_1_CH_1.md

 Any government body or actor shall ensure that all citizens, regardless of their ethnicity, gender, social class, sexual orientation, political opinion, religion or any other personal or social condition or circumstance, are equal before the law and enjoy the same rights and freedoms without discrimination.

 ### Article II.
-No government body or actor shall restrict the fundamental freedoms, namely freedom of thought, conscience, press and expression, which are inalienable and guaranteed to all citizens; it shall ensure that all individuals can enjoy them.
+No government body or actor shall in any way restrict the fundamental freedoms, namely freedom of thought, conscience, press and expression, which are inalienable and guaranteed to all citizens; it shall ensure that all individuals can enjoy them.
 This includes the freedom to seek, receive and impart information and ideas through any form of media without interference, censorship or prior restraint by government or other authorities, regardless of frontiers.
 Restrictions must be in accordance with the law.

 ### Article III.
-No government body or actor shall restrict the freedom of the press, which shall be guaranteed in all its forms.
+No government body or actor shall  in any way restrict the freedom of the press, which shall be guaranteed in all its forms.
 Journalists shall have the right to access sources of information in accordance with the law, and shall be protected in the exercise of their professional duties.
 The independence of the press and the confidentiality of journalistic sources shall be inviolable.

 ### Article IV.
-No government body or actor shall prohibit the free exercise of any religion, all individuals have the right to freedom of religion or belief.
+No government body or actor shall  in any way prohibit the free exercise of any religion, all individuals shall have the right to freedom of religion or belief.
 This includes the freedom to change one's religion or belief and the freedom to manifest religion or belief in worship, practice, observance, and teaching, either individually or in community with others, in public or private spaces.

 ### Article V.
 Every citizen has the right to freedom of peaceful assembly and association.
 This includes the right to form and join associations, organizations, and political parties, as well as the right to take part in peaceful demonstrations, strikes and protests, without fear of reprisal or persecution in accordance with the law.